highcharts/highcharts/docs/datagrid/style-by-css.md

 Style by CSS
 ===

-By default the DataGrid is rendered as a table and all elements are styled by CSS.
+The DataGrid is rendered as a HTML table and all table elements are styled via CSS.
 All elements have default CSS classes, and you can also append your own custom classes to each element.
 This allows you to style the table as per your specific styling needs.

 General structure: